caitlincroteau/caitlincroteau/README.md

 My name is Caitlin, and I am a Full Stack Web Developer with skills in JavaScript, React, Node.js, Express, Ruby on Rails, HTML, CSS, PostgreSQL, Python

+I love problem-solving and language, and I’m passionate about the intersections of art, communication and technology.

 #### Quick Links

 - [LinkedIn](https://www.linkedin.com/in/caitlincroteau/)